legalizemath/mybosbotexample/README.md

 this is not ready for anyone to use and was just for experimentation I was doing

+`bos.js` is where I place bos function wrappers and then call them from messy experiments I'm testing out in `index.js`

 DO NOT USE AS IS